Quimper: Population

 The population data in the table and graph below refer to the commune of Quimper proper, in its geography at the given years.
 The commune of Quimper absorbed the former communes of Ergué-Armel, Kerfunteun and Penhars in 1959.
 Its inhabitants are called Quimpérois.

 Breton language

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 6 February 2008, to revive the teaching and use of Breton, the historic Celtic language of the region.
 In 2008, 4.61% of primary-school children attended bilingual schools.

 Education

 Quimper has several schools.
 These include two Diwan pre-schools, two Diwan primary schools and one Diwan collège (all specialise in use of Breton).
 In total, 287 students here attended a Diwan school in 2003–2004.

-Winter Festival
+Festivals

-Most French festivals are held in the summer season, but Quimper has a Winter Festival: Les Hivernautes.
-In the summer, you can also find concerts on street corners, with pipers and accordion players.
+While many French festivals are held in the summer season, Quimper has a winter festival: Les Hivernautes.

+In the summer, concerts are held on street corners, with pipers and accordion players.